 Laryngitis, tracheitis, and bronchitis result in coughing and possibly inspiratory or expiratory dyspnea.
-Coughing may be nonproductive if the irritation is caused by mucosal erosion, or productive if due to copious exudate in the major airways.
+Coughing may be nonproductive if the irritation is caused by mucosal erosion, or productive if caused by copious exudate in the major airways.
 Severe pulmonary edema and emphysema cause extreme respiratory insufficiency.

 Pneumonia also can be caused by direct infection with viruses, bacteria, and fungi, as well as by toxins arriving hematogenously, by inhalation, or by aspiration of food or gastric contents.

-Although pneumonia is most important, several other conditions that occur in the thorax can cause respiratory dysfunction.
+Although pneumonia is most important, several other thoracic conditions can cause respiratory dysfunction.
 Pulmonary edema, the abnormal accumulation of fluid in the interstitial tissue, airways, or alveoli of the lungs, may occur in conjunction with circulatory disorders, particularly left ventricular failure or increased capillary permeability, occasionally in anaphylactic and allergic reactions, and in some infectious diseases.
 Head trauma can cause pulmonary edema in dogs.
 Dyspnea and open-mouth breathing may occur.
 Animals stand in preference to lying down, lie only in sternal recumbency, or may assume a sitting position.
 Auscultation of the chest may reveal wheezing and fluid sounds.

 Pleuritis (pleurisy) may be caused by any pathogen that gains entrance to the pleural cavity, but it is often an extension of pneumonia.
 Rapid shallow breathing, fever, and thoracic pain are suggestive of pleuritis.
 Auscultation of the chest may reveal friction sounds.